Resume-of-Glen

 Group, Lynchburg, VA

-in the design and development of UHF FM mobile radio equipment.
-One product
+design and development of UHF FM mobile radio equipment.
+One product was

-15 Watt unit that could also be plugged in under an automobile dashboard.
+unit that could also be plugged in under an automobile dashboard.
+We were

-We were among the first to use helical resonators in the receiver front
+among the first to use helical resonators in the receiver front end.
+We

-end.
-We also developed a UHF RF amplifier, using BJTs, that had outstanding
+also developed a UHF RF amplifier, using BJTs, that had outstanding intermodulation

 Marshall Islands

-on the Nike Zeus ABM project, in the Marshall Islands, Pacific Missile
+Nike Zeus ABM project, in the Marshall Islands, Pacific Missile Range.

-Range.
-Our task was to "shoot down" ICBMs launched from Vandenburg AFB,
+Our task was to "shoot down" ICBMs launched from Vandenburg AFB, in California

-in California - some 5000 miles away.
-My job was calibration and maintenance:
+- some 5000 miles away.
+My job was calibration and maintenance: of the

-of the missile silo's closed-circuit surveillance cameras; the radios and
+missile silo's closed-circuit surveillance cameras; the radios and navigation

-navigation systems used in the camera aircraft, and most of the test equipment
+systems used in the camera aircraft, and most of the test equipment used

 GE,